 Why should I take Mechanical Engineering at The University of Manitoba?

 Accreditation of this program at the University of Manitoba is recognized as equivalent in seven countries outside Canada.
-The Faculty of Engineering is housed in a state of the art teaching and research facility.
+The Price Faculty of Engineering is housed in a state of the art teaching and research facility.
 Most teaching laboratories have been upgraded with new equipment with completion of the renovation expected in 2011.
 We have new teaching laboratories including design, manufacturing, controls, robotics, materials, thermal science and fluid dynamics.
 Students are provided with hands‑on experience using state of the art computer design packages and simulation tools.
 A virtual reality lab gives our students unique opportunities to test their design.
 There are a number of student technical societies in which students can participate: SAE (Society of Automotive Engineers), CASI (Canadian Aerospace Students Institute) and CSME (Canadian Society of Mechanical Engineers).
 These societies design and build vehicles for international competitions and hold events each year.

 How do I get in?